deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 [12:27:22 PM] Message 4
 ```

 The consumer (reader) waits until there's an available message to read.
-On the other hand, the producer (writer) waits until it's able to send a message, hence, we say that **channels both communicate and synchronize**.
+On the other side, the producer (writer) waits until it's able to send a message, hence, we say that **channels both communicate and synchronize**.
 Both operations are non-blocking, that is, while we wait, the thread is free to do some other work.
 Notice that we have created an **unbounded** channel, meaning that it accepts as many messages as it can with regards to the available memory.
 With **bounded** channels, however, we can limit the number of messages that can be processed at a time.

 ```cs